rackerlabs/design-system/_component_design/text-fields.md

 - **Container (required)**: The container holds the input value.
 - **Label (required)**: The label displays the type of input value the user should enter.
 Place the label above and left aligned with the container.
 - **Input value (required)**: The user enters an input value.
-- **Helper text (optionl)**: Use helper text to provide clear instructions such as examples, syntax, or other parameters required for validation.
+- **Helper text (optional)**: Use helper text to provide clear instructions such as examples, syntax, or other parameters required for validation.
 If possible, keep helper text to a single line.
 If more than two lines are required, consider using a tooltip.
 - **Character counter (optional)**: Use a character or word counter when there is a character or word limit on a text field.
 Right justify the counter with the container.
 Display the counter as a ratio of characters used to the character limit for the text field.
 Use the format `characters used / character limit`.
 For example, `5/10`.

 {% endcolumn %}